 Markup compatible with Acrobat

-Standard PDF annotations — your callouts open correctly when a contractor receives the file in Acrobat or any viewer.
+Standard PDF annotations, your comments open correctly when a contractor receives the file in Acrobat or any viewer.

 Full-text search across hundreds of pages

-Find a door tag in a 200-page set in under a second.
+Find a door tag in a 200-page set instantly, without waiting.

 PDF compression up to 600 DPI